-In Ikalukrok Creek aquatic invertebrate density varied from a low of 3.6 invertebrates/m3 to a high of 28.9 invertebrates/m3 (Figure 37).
-The percent chironomids generally exceeded the EPT, but in three samples (1998, 2016, and 2017) the percent EPT was higher (Figure 38).
-The higher percent in those years was due to both mayflies and stoneflies which may have been drifting from the upper reaches of the system.
-Taxa richness was highly variable, from a low of 10 taxa in 1998 to a high of 26 taxa in 2016 (Figure 39).
+In Ikalukrok Creek aquatic invertebrate density varied from a low of 3.6 invertebrates/m3 to a high of 28.9 invertebrates/m3 (Figure 38).
+The percent chironomids generally exceeded the EPT in the earlier sample years, except for the July 1998 sample.
+In recent sample years (2016 - 2018) percent EPT has been higher than chironomids (Figure 39).
+The higher percent in those years was primarily due to mayflies and stoneflies which may have been drifting from the upper reaches of the system.
+Taxa richness was highly variable, from a low of 10 taxa in 1998 to a high of 29 taxa in 2018 (Figure 40).

-Figure 37.
-Average aquatic invertebrate densities $\pm$ 1SD in Ikalukrok Creek.

 Figure 38.
+Average aquatic invertebrate densities ± 1SD in Ikalukrok Creek.

+Figure 39.
 Percent Chironomidae and EPT in Ikalukrok Creek.

-Figure 39.
+Figure 40.
 Aquatic invertebrate taxa richness in Ikalukrok Creek.